wellesley-prog-sys/wasmtime/cranelift/isle/docs/language-reference.md

 A `form` defines a reusable collection of verification signatures for a term.

-It does not define behavior.
-Instead, it restricts which type combinations are valid during verification.
+It does not define behavior; rather, it constrains which combinations of types are considered valid during verification.
+Forms provide a way to declare a family of related type instantiations once and reuse them across multiple terms.

-Forms allow a set of related instantiations to be declared once and reused across multiple terms.
+For example, many binary operations on integers can be expressed as taking two bit-vector arguments and producing a bit-vector result of the same size, where the size ranges over powers of two (e.g., 8, 16, 32, 64, up to 128 bits).
+A form captures this pattern abstractly, allowing all such instances to be represented uniformly without redefining each case individually.

 #### 2.5.3 Example (form)
 ```lisp